 Patchouli has uplifting and calming effects to counteract mild depression; it has balancing properties that can reduce stress and anxiety.

 Using inhalation products throughout the day that include patchouli is a great way to keep you in the ‘green zone’ – this means that your immune system is at its best!

-Tranquility blend (featuring patchouli essential oil) for stress and anxiety:
+Tranquility blend (featuring patchouli essential oil):

 - Bergamot essential oil (Citrus bergamia)